sanity-io/webtask-sanity-slack-update/README.md

 ### 1. Setting up the webtask script

 If you have the `wt` command line interface, run to deploy this script on your own Webtask-account:

 ```$ wt create https://raw.githubusercontent.com/kmelve/webtask-sanity-slack-update/master/sanity-slack-update.js --name sanity-slack-update```

-You can also [copy-paste the code](https://raw.githubusercontent.com/kmelve/webtask-sanity-slack-update/master/sanity-slack-update.js) into the online editor at [webtask.io/make](https://webtask.io).
+You can also [copy-paste the code](https://raw.githubusercontent.com/kmelve/webtask-sanity-slack-update/master/webtask.js) into the online editor at [webtask.io/make](https://webtask.io).

+Make sure that the node dependencies (babel-polyfill, axios, @sanity/client) are installed.
+If you need to add these manually, do so by clicking the wrench button and choose *npm modules*.

 ### 2. Create a Slack Incoming Webhook